awsteiner/o2scl/doc/o2scl/sphinx/design.rst

 the same class will not clash if their methods are called concurrently since static variables are only used for compile-time constants.
 However, two threads cannot, in general, safely manipulate the same instance of a class.
+In this respect, O\
+:sub:`2`\ scl is
-In this respect, \o2 is no different from GSL.
+no different from GSL.

 ..
 Documentation design